the best holiday tablescape Ideas for your dining room

 Creating a Holiday Tablescape

 I love the look of these cream alabaster candelabras with the gray of the table.
 These two colors mix beautifully.
 I also love the rustic farmhouse style mixed with the old-world elegance of the antique pieces.
 To continue the soft mix of these I brought out my creamy white plates.
 The best part about these plates are the scalloped-edged, fleur-de-lis details that make these plates anything but plain.
+Such a perfect touch to my holiday tablescape.

 Here are my color choices: